nandac/letterloom/template/main.typ

 Since this estate is jointly owned by the Dimbleby family, the signatures of all three of us appear in this letter to avoid any legal wrangles in the future.

-Kindly contact our Head Groundsman, Mr Jethro Tull, on #box(fill:black, stroke:black, [0117-12345678.]) to fix an appointment to view the trees and give a quotation for the contemplated work.
+Kindly contact our Head Groundsman, Mr Jethro Tull, on 0117-12345678. to fix an appointment to view the trees and give a quotation for the contemplated work.

 Thank you kindly.